Vichenry2002/Project3_421/README.md

-## Getting Started
+## Important Note

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+We used VS Code as our IDE for this project, therefore the project contains a .vscode file, specifying where to access the db2jcc4.jar file.
+If another IDE is used to run this project, you may need to add configurations so that the program can locate any imported libraries.

 ## Folder Structure